sigmagamma/portl/README.md

 # poRTL
-Source engine translation framework with support for right-to-left languages Currently Portal 1 is supported.
+Source engine translation framework with support for right-to-left languages.

+Currently Portal 1 is supported.
 Current working branch is [feat-stanley](https://github.com/sigmagamma/portl/tree/feat-stanley).
 If you want to start working on a new game, checkout that branch and then create a new one out of it.
 Snapshot branches for latest Portal release are [portal-0.9.0-left-align](https://github.com/sigmagamma/portl/tree/portal-0.9.0-left-align) and [portal-0.9.0-right-align](https://github.com/sigmagamma/portl/tree/portal-0.9.0-right-align) .